MattCSmith/Project-365/README.md

 ## Day 86
 #### **Project:** Challenged.Dev - Next.js FrontEnd
 Today I made a quick start on the index page of the new front end.

+## Day 87
+#### **Project:** Challenged.Dev - Next.js FrontEnd
+Spend some more time today working on the index page.
+Created a couple of section to crate feature highlights.
+Ran into a couple of issues with the sidebar causing some overflow.
+Hopefully I have more time tomorrow to address the issues.